The Outdoor Academy

 OA classes will transfer directly to your high school transcript and can include up to seven honors-level credits and 30 service hours.
 Check out our curriculum guide if you’d like a detailed description of each class.
 After returning to their high schools, OA graduates routinely take on leadership positions on clubs and teams and go on to attend distinguished colleges and graduate programs.

-Craft & Environment
+Craft & Environments

 These cornerstones strengthen our sense of place.
 In our traditional Appalachian Crafting classes, you might learn how to blacksmith a coat rack, carve a spoon by hand, knit hats, sew a quilt, tend the garden, or bake sourdough bread.
 By the end of the semester, you’ll be amazed at the skills you develop and the beautiful, useful products you’ve produced.
 Check out one of our recent Craft Galleries to see examples of some beautiful student projects.